About Toronto Honda

 In 1981, two new members were incorporated into the Toronto Honda management team, Stacey Ison and Jordan Ison, both of whom own and operate the dealership today.

 Toronto Kia broke ground next door to Toronto Honda in the summer of 2012 on the old Red Arrow Car Wash property.
-The same architects that did the renovation to Toronto Honda designed the Kia store.
+Carson Woods Architects, the same company that did the renovation to Toronto Honda, designed the Kia store.
+The innovative design is a first for Kia Canada and Toronto Kia was made to fit seamlessly into its downtown space.

 © Copyright 2015 Toronto Honda.
 All Rights Reserved.